roschmsi/vl-alignment-thesis/readme.md

 ## Feature extraction

 Vision and text features can be extracted using [encode.py](encode.py).
 Specify the name of the vision_model and text_model and the domain ("image", "text") for which you want to extract embeddings.
-Set the input_dir to the directory with the webdataset tar-files.
-To run encoding on multiple gpu's in parallel (recommended for CC12M) you can split the shards by using start_shard_index and enc_shard_index, e.g. run encoding from start_shard_index = 0 to end_shard_index=254 on GPU 0, from start_shard_index=255 to end_shard_index=511 on GPU 1, etc.
+Set the input_dir to the directory containing the webdataset tar-files.
+To run encoding on multiple GPUs in parallel (recommended for CC12M) you can split the shards by using start_shard_index and end_shard_index, e.g. run encoding from start_shard_index = 0 to end_shard_index=254 on GPU 0, from start_shard_index=255 to end_shard_index=511 on GPU 1, etc.

-### Example Encoding Command

 ```bash
 vision_model="facebook/dinov2-large"